PrimeStar

-PrimeStar was a U.S. direct broadcast satellite broadcasting company formed in 1991 by a consortium of cable television system operators (TCI Satellite Entertainment Group, Time Warner Cable, Cox Communications, Comcast and MediaOne) and GE Americom, the satellite arm of General Electric, collectively referred to as the PrimeStar Partners.
+PrimeStar was an American direct broadcast satellite broadcasting company formed in November 1990 by seven cable television companies including Comcast Corp. and TCI Communications Corp.
 PrimeStar was the first medium-powered DBS system in the United States but slowly declined in popularity with the arrival of DirecTV in 1994 and Dish Network in 1996.

 Technology

 PrimeStar was a medium-powered DBS-style system utilizing FSS technology that used a larger 3-foot (91 cm) satellite dish to receive signals.

 Broadcast originally in analog, they later converted to digital technology.
 The system used the DigiCipher 1 system for conditional access control and video compression.
 The video format was MPEG-2.
 Primestar's satellite receivers were made by General Instrument.

 PrimeStar was owned by a consortium of cable television companies who leased equipment to subscribers through the local cable company.

 The company was in the process of converting to a high-powered DBS platform when it was purchased and shut down by DirecTV.
 The Tempo-1 and Tempo-2 DBS satellites acquired by PrimeStar from the defunct ASkyB were renamed DirecTV-5 and DirecTV-6, respectively.